mvanzulli/mvanzulli/README.md

 ### About

-🔭 I'm passionate about Computational Mechanics, Biomechanics, Deep Learning and Computer Vision.
+🔭 I'm passionate about Computational Mechanics, Machine Learning and Software Development.

 👯 I'm interested in collaborating, for any idea drop me a line via [email](mailto:mvanzulli@fing.edu.uy).